 The Sharland Foundation Developmental Disabilities ABA Research and Impact Network (SF-DDARIN) is a network of like-minded research practitioners.
 The over-arching purpose of SF-DDARIN is to increase the reach and impact of ABA-based interventions for children and adults with developmental disabilities (including intellectual disabilities and/or autism) to support their independence and increased quality of life.

 We hope to achieve this through four strongly inter-linked areas of work:

 - High quality research

-Working with colleagues and organisations in the UK we will lead the development of research grant applications, in three areas of ABA-related developmental disabilities research:
+Working with colleagues and organisations in the UK we will lead the development of research grant applications, in two areas of ABA-related developmental disabilities research:

 - Influencing professionals

 We aim to influence non-ABA professionals through the publication of case studies, clinical examples, and programme descriptions of programmes that can address common problems faced when working with children or adults with developmental disabilities.
 We will identify examples of good practice and support their dissemination mainly in articles for professional journals.
 These professional articles (potentially published instead via social media such as blogs) will avoid the use of technical ABA language.